 Dental work is expensive, so it’s not a bad idea to get coverage, especially from your employer.
 Often, employers offer discounted dental insurance at a much lower rate than you can find independently.

-Paying for daycare isn’t easy when working part time, or even full time for that matter.
-Many companies offer childcare services to ease the financial burden for caregivers and nurturers.
+Paying for daycare isn’t easy when working part-time, or even full-time for that matter.
+Many companies offer childcare services to ease the financial burden on caregivers and nurturers.

 Companies increasingly offer mental health services for part-time workers, including personal and family therapy.

 Companies tend to either offer sick time and vacation time or paid time off (PTO) policies that bundle together multiple types of leave.
 It’s a good idea to dig into the employer’s policy to see how they classify time off, so there are no surprises once you start working.

 Some companies encourage workers to take a lot of time off to keep employees happy and avoid burnout.
 It’s possible to get several weeks off per year.

 This is a relatively new concept in the United States, but it’s very common in other countries.
 Certain organizations now offer extended parental leave, enabling parents to spend months at home following childbirth.

 Next, let’s dive into the best places to find solid part-time benefits.

 29 Jobs That Offer Benefits for Part-time Employees

 Chipotle’s benefits program is even tastier than its guacamole—and that’s saying a lot.
 Part-time workers receive comprehensive medical, dental, and vision coverage, 401(k) contribution matches, and educational assistance.
 The company even provides one free meal per shift, which can lead to lunch and dinner savings over time.